Overview

 Agency Introduction

 A business owner or contractor may need to register for, collect, report and/or remit one or more of the taxes, fees and licenses administered by the Florida Department of Revenue.
-This is dependent on the structure of a business, the activities of a business, and whether the business hires employees.
-In addition, businesses must report newly hired, re-hired and temporary employees through the State of Florida’s New Hire Reporting program managed by the Florida Department of Revenue.
+This is dependent on the business’s structure, activities, and whether it hires employees.
+In addition, businesses must report newly hired, re-hired and temporary employees, and in some cases contractors, through the State of Florida’s New Hire Reporting program managed by the Florida Department of Revenue.

 r

 The Department manages the State of Florida’s New Hire Reporting Center.
-Federal and state laws require employers to report newly hired, re-hired and temporary employees within 20 days of an employee’s start date.
-The Department’s Child Support program utilizes employment information and employer cooperation to assist with child support order compliance.
+Federal and state laws require employers to report newly hired, re-hired and temporary employees, and in some cases contractors, within 20 days of an employee’s start date.
+The Department’s Child Support Program uses employment information and employer cooperation to assist with child support order compliance.
 The reported employment information through the state’s New Hire Reporting Center is also used to detect and prevent public assistance and reemployment fraud.

-• Register your business to report newly hired, re-hired or temporary employees within 20 days of an employee’s start date.
+• Register your business to report newly hired, re-hired or temporary employees, and in some cases contractors, within 20 days of an employee’s start date.

 More info

 • The Department of Revenue’s Child Support Program works with employers in a variety of ways to ensure compliance with child support orders when applicable.
 Employers must work with the Child Support Program to respond to income withholding requests and to enroll children in medical insurance plans.
-Once registered with the New Hire Reporting Center, businesses will be able to access the Child Support Employer Services website to report employee termination and bonus or lump sum payments, request replacement copies of income withholding notices currently in place for employees, and use the Program’s online calculator to get pro-rated child support amounts for employees that have more than one child support case.
+Once registered with the New Hire Reporting Center, businesses will be able to access the Child Support Employer Services website to report employee termination and bonus or lump sum payments, request replacement copies of income withholding notices currently in place for employees and contractors, and use the program’s online calculator to get pro-rated child support amounts for employees that have more than one child support case.

 More info